bukunmig/order-food/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Description

+This project was created as part of my capstone at Ada Academy.
+The aim was to create a supportive environment for budding chefs to have a platform to sell their meals.

+The project has 3 main components:
+- Landing page to order meals
+- Checkout page for customers to order meals
+- Sign up page for chefs to join our community and upload their menu

+# Technologies used in the project
+- React framework
+- Javascript
+- Firebase Database and Server

-## Available Scripts
+## Installation
+git clone <remote url copied from Github>
+cd <repo directory name>

+Use the package manager pip to install all dependencies! pip install -r requirements.txt

-In the project directory, you can run:
+In the project directory, you can then run:
 ### `npm start`

 Runs the app in the development mode.\